spintrip/UI-Reworked/README.md

 # SpinTrip - Car Rentals Platform

-This is a web application for SpinTrip Car Rentals, built using React and Vite.
-It offers a platform for users to rent cars and for hosts to list their cars, providing a seamless self-drive car rental experience.
+ A web application for SpinTrip Car Rentals, built using React and Vite.

 ## Table of Contents
 - [Installation](#installation)